I spent 16 years working in retail Loss Prevention, and I am Wicklander-Zulawski-certified to interview dishonest retail employees.

 Your Actions Determine How You'll Spend the Rest of Your Day

-Disclaimer: I'm not an attorney.
-The following article is NOT intended to be legal advice.
+Firstly, I'm not an attorney.
+The following article is not intended to be legal advice.
 If you are stopped by a Loss Prevention employee, you are advised to consult with your lawyer.
 Shoplifting laws vary from state to state and country to country.

 After the cashier checks out your order, you pay for your items using your Visa card.
 The grocery bagger has placed your last bag inside your carriage and you walk outside, feeling pretty good about yourself.
 "I've paid enough for my groceries!", you rationalize.
 "Serves them right for charging so much for a little bottle of Tylenol."

 All of a sudden from behind you hear a professional, sounding voice (for our purposes, this voice is female) and she says.

 "Excuse me, ma'am.
 I'm with store security.
 Could you please step back inside the store with me?
 There's been a mistake made and we need to discuss it."

 At this point, you're praying for a heart attack as the "fight or flight" syndrome takes over.
 Hundreds of questions are going through your mind.
 "What should I do?
 Should I run?, should I go back?
 Am I going to be arrested?
 Will this get in the paper?
 My husband is going to kill me!"

 Bad news.
 You're being stopped for shoplifting.
 What you do from this point on might determine how you spend the rest of your day.

 What To Do if You are Caught Shoplifting

 This will cause a reaction from the store detective.
 If the detective is allowed to apprehend you, they will attempt to grab you and force you to come back into the store.
 If the store detective is NOT allowed to touch you (depending on local laws and the rules of the store), and you run, they may at their option notify the police.
 It's not a bright idea to run.